MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## Add or remove meeting suggestions

 By default, a meeting time isn't included in the suggested content.
 If a customer requests a meeting at a certain time and mentions the same in an email, the meeting time is included in the suggested content.
 The meeting time displayed in the suggested content is in your time zone.

+> [!NOTE]
+> This feature is not supported for Korean and Thai languages.

 ### Add a meeting time suggestion